 After the fall of Paris, the Vichy government also had control of Saint Pierre politics.
 The Third Reich saw a significant strategic advantage with having a possession in North America, and the Nazis brought in military brass to ensure compliance from the local population.
-Vinzent was chosen as the Commander-of-the-Takeover because of the exceptional role he played in hunting down Free French Forces in Southern France, and his fluency in the language.
+Vinzent was chosen as the Commander of the Takeover because of the exceptional role he played in hunting down Free French Forces in Southern France, and because of his fluency in the language.

-Vinzent expected to play a pivotal role in the pending invasion and conquering of America, but the fate of the war didn’t lend itself to this opportunity.
-When he saw the writing on the wall for the German forces, after Hitler’s death in the bunker, he defected and escaped to America to assimilate.
+Vinzent expected to play a pivotal role in the pending invasion and conquest of America, but the outcome of the war didn’t allow for this opportunity.
+When he saw the writing on the wall for the German forces after Hitler’s death in the bunker, he defected and escaped to America to assimilate.
 He successfully blended in as a displaced Franco-German merchant fisherman, claiming asylum.
 After changing his surname, altering his identity to suit his role, and changing his religion from Protestantism to Catholicism, he met his future wife while he was working as a stevedore in Baltimore.
-They had a son shortly after: Wolfgang’s eventual father.
+They had a son shortly afterward: Wolfgang’s eventual father.

 Years later, the grandfather-grandson pair vacationed in Saint Pierre annually, and Wolfgang was shown the marvels of its rugged coast and the delights of French cuisine.
 The two would go fishing and have their catches filleted and prepared with the young Wolfgang’s favourite onion and celery Breton sauce.
 The two would spend full evenings dining, where the younger was taught the ‘art of entertaining.’
 During the day, if they weren’t out exploring, they’d go for afternoon crepes and sometimes linger at the table, over light conversation, until the same restaurant was ready to serve supper, hours later.